eosnetworkfoundation/grant-framework/applications/ShuFanNFT.md

 - **ShuFan NFT project is different**.
 There are some other paintings for sale on EOS, however, ShuFan NFT project is different.
   - **Continuous innovation**.
 ShuFan is an artist who loves painting, is full of ideals on the symbiotic relationship between man and nature, and is open-minded.
 She conceives or creates new paintings almost every day.
   - **Explore ahead**.
 In addition to being the earliest explorer of illustration NFTs on EOS, ShuFan is also constantly exploring new projects on the blockchain and integrating her works into them, including blockchain games, 3D galleries, etc. She is also paying attention to the upcoming outbreak on EOS of ecological projects.
-  - **Planned promotion**.
-The project has received small start-up support from the capital market, and a small team has been formed to promote the project in a planned way.
-Including the construction of the project [website](https://shufannft.carrd.co/), [twitter](https://twitter.com/ShuFanNFT), [telegram](https://t.me/ShuFanNFT), [discord](https://discord.gg/NkJAnGK9ZA), [instagram](https://www.instagram.com/shufannft) and other media platforms.
-ShuFan is also participating in many international illustration competitions.
   - **Long-term strategy**.
 The ShuFan NFT project wants to make an illustration NFT project with global influence, so it chooses the most potential blockchain project to issue NFT, and EOS ranks first.
 And plan to build the DAO of the project on EOS at a suitable time in the future.